Linux FPAC mini-HOWTO

 xfbbX &

-To start BBS application, enter command fbb that will execute /usr/local/sbin/script.
+To start BBS application, enter command fbb that will execute /usr/local/sbin/fbb script.
 The first time it will proceed to initialization of the necessary configuration files asking a few questions and create /usr/local/etc/ax25/fbb.conf and /usr/local/etc/ax25/port.sys if they did not exist yet.
 Next times it will start xfbbd the BBS daemon application.
+You may put a copy of fbb in /etc/rc.d with other startup scripts.

 To help you configuring FBB there is a BBS keywords documentation provided by charlie K4GBB.

-For local connexions, edit sysop CALLSIGN and PASSWORD in file /etc/ax25/fbb/passwrd.sys
+For local connections, edit sysop CALLSIGN and PASSWORD in file /etc/ax25/fbb/passwrd.sys

 # Passwords